Christianity and transgender people: Statements by bishops

 In January 2020 Bishop Paprocki of the Diocese of Springfield released a pastoral guide regarding gender identity.
 Paprocki's guide stated that "a person cannot change his or her gender" and that sex-reassignment surgery is "a type of mutilation and intrinsically evil".
 He also refers to transgender surgeries for children as "child abuse and genital mutilation [and emphasized that] it is imperative to be clear on the reality of human biology as a gift from God that we cannot change."

 In August 2021 Bishop Burbidge of the Diocese of Arlington released a pastoral letter titled A Catechesis on the Human Person and Gender Ideology.
 Burbidge's letter calls upon Catholics to show love to transgender people, reminding them of their value and listening to their struggle, while also avoiding showing any "misguided charity and false compassion".
 He urges Catholics to reject the use of "gender-affirming' terms or pronouns", as it would "be inconsistent" with Church teachings on sex.

 In May 2024 Brother Christian Matson of the Diocese of Lexington in Kentucky publicly came out as trans.
 He believes he is the first openly transgender diocesan hermit in the Catholic Church.
 The Bishop of Lexington, John Stowe, knew Matson was transgender when he hired him and approved his coming out.
 He said that his willingness to support Matson comes from the nature of Matson's vocation, as hermits can be male or female and their role is "relatively quiet and secluded", not including priesthood or "sacramental ministry".

+On January 28, 2026, a transgender woman named Solange Ayala married a transgender man named Isaías Díaz Núñez in a Catholic ceremony at Our Lady of Pompeii parish in Corrientes, Argentina.
+The parish priest, Fernando Luis Gómez, reportedly consulted the Archbishop of Corrientes, José Adolfo Larregain, prior to administering the sacrament.
+Larregain allegedly stated that there was "nothing to object to", as the couple are of opposite genders, as registered on their civil identity documents.
+The archdiocese denied that Larregain made the statement.
+On February 8, 2026, the archdiocese released a statement claiming that the wedding did not fulfil canonincal requirements for the valid celebration of marriage as necessary documents, given the complexity of the situation, hadn't been submitted for review to the episcopal curia.
+Disciplinary canonical measures against the parish are underway, including possible sanctions for Gómez.